hyuncat/hyuncat/README.md

 ### 🌱 Currently:
-I'm excited to be spending this summer working on 2 distinct projects!
+I'm spending this summer working on 4 distinct projects!
 1. **RichStudio** _(UND Hur Lab)_ - A web-based application which implements a novel biological pathway clustering algorithm based on gene-level similarity.
 Hoping to release it as a package and write a publication by the end of summer!
+Under supervision of Dr. Junguk Hur at UND.
 2. **DNA-origami** _(Columbia Gang Lab)_ - Developing algorithms and programmatic interfaces for finding optimal # of unique voxels and DNA bindings to create a desired nanoparticle unit lattice.
+Under supervision of Dr. Oleg Gang at Columbia University.
+3. **Walkwise** - Helping train and optimize a transformer model for predicting pedestrian movement at intersections: Kalman filtering, data pipelining, and model training.
+Under supervision of PhD. student Caspar Lant.
+4. **Violin-CV** - An independent project trying to analyze violin technique by synthesizing audio processing, transformer architecture, and computer vision techniques.
+Under supervision of NYU Professor Dennis Shasha.

 ### 🎧 Other interests:
 Outside of coding, I love music!
 I play violin in the Columbia University Orchestra and am involved in chamber music.
 I also like drawing and playing tennis in my free time.

 ### 💬 Contact me:
 Feel free to reach out at ssh2198@columbia.edu!
 I'm always happy to create and work on new stuff.
+(Although maybe not this summer.)

 <!--
 **ssh2198/ssh2198** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.